khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 ![](/assets/img/Schmachtenberger.jpg)

 ## 1. Introduction
+In the [War on Sensemaking](https://civilizationemerging.com/media/rebel-wisdom-war-on-sensemaking) video series, Daniel Schmachtenberger explores the broken information ecology and how we can improve our sensemaking.

+This write-up (draft) introduces my main takeaways from the first episode in the series.
+I tried to thematically organize my initial notes for a clearer narrative that introduces, analyzes, and provides a solution to the problems linked to information warfare. [^amended]

+[^amended]: I extended my initial notes with additional research and personal examples.
+I plan to review the other episodes in the series and extend this write-up.

 > Sense-making is the process by which we make sense of the world, especially complex situations for which there are usually no simple, apparent explanations. ~ [David Gurteen](https://conversational-leadership.net/sensemaking/)

 > Sensemaking is about creating space for listening, reflection and the exploration of meaning beyond the usual boundaries, allowing different framings, stories and viewpoints to be shared and collectively explored. ~ [Centre For Public Impact](https://www.centreforpublicimpact.org/insights/what-is-sensemaking)

-The reason to be good sensemakers is to understand (1) how and (2) why the truth is often distorted, either unintentionally or on purpose.
+The reason to become better sensemakers is to help understand (1) how and (2) why the truth is often distorted, either unintentionally or on purpose.

 Knowing the truth (as much as possible) will help us make more meaningful decisions for ourselves, our families and friends, sociocultural and economic communities, our countries, the ecosystem, etc.

-In the [War on Sensemaking](https://civilizationemerging.com/media/rebel-wisdom-war-on-sensemaking) video series, Daniel Schmachtenberger dives deep into this topic and often comments on how exponential technology is linked to it.

-This write-up (draft) introduces my main takeaways from the first episode in the series.
-I tried to thematically organize my initial notes for a clear narrative that introduces, analyzes, and provides a solution to the problem linked to information warfare. [^amended]

-[^amended]: I extended my initial notes with additional research and personal examples.
-I plan to review the other episodes in the series and extend this write-up.
+### Themes

-### Problem: Information Ecology and Warfare
+#### (1) Problem: Broken Information Ecology and Information Warfare
-The concepts of a broken information ecology and information warfare are introduced as problems, highlighting our challenge of recognizing truth in a landscape where information may be distorted or manipulated for various purposes.
+The concepts of a broken information ecology and information warfare are introduced as problems, highlighting our challenges of recognizing truth in a landscape where information may be distorted or manipulated for various reasons.
 Daniel encourages us to be skeptical towards
    1. **news**, suggesting that they engage in narrative warfare rather than providing objective information.
-This can be linked to politics, religion and market dynamics where information is strategically controlled to influence our opinions and behaviors.
-This can include broadcast and social media channels.
+The narratives can be linked to politics, religion and market dynamics where information is strategically controlled to influence our opinions and behaviors.
+This can include broadcast and social media channels or even listening to an in-person presentation.
    2. **academia**, suggesting that there can be conflict of interest e.g. via cherry-picking data.

-### Analysis: Representativeness, Truthfulness and Manipulative
+#### (2) Analysis: Information can be Representative, Truthful and Manipulative
-The distinction between being representative (accurately reflecting reality), truthful (aligning with one's beliefs) and manipulative (distorting truth on purpose) is discussed, emphasizing the complexity of evaluating information.
+The distinction between being representative (accurately reflecting reality), truthful (aligning with one's beliefs causing unintentional distortion) and manipulative (distorting truth on purpose) is discussed, emphasizing the complexity of evaluating information.

-### Solution: Epistemology and Better Sensemaking in Groups
+#### (3) Solution: Practice Epistemology
-To overcome the challenges of sensemaking in complex information environments, we need to practice better sensemaking for which Daniel makes a few suggestions.
+To overcome the challenges of sensemaking in complex information environments, we need to practice better sensemaking for which Daniel makes a few suggestions e.g. to be comfortable with not understanding things.

-## 2. Broken Information Ecology and Information Warfare
+## 2. Problem: Broken Information Ecology and Information Warfare
 ### 2.1 Can we trust politics, religions and the market?
 Our daily news are mainly propaganda, part of narrative warfare.